Introduction

 Any suspected pancreatic cancer should warrant initial blood tests, including FBC (anaemia or thrombocytopenia) and LFTs (raised bilirubin, alkaline phosphatase, and gamma-GT).

-CA19-9 is a tumour marker with a high sensitivity and specificity for pancreatic cancer, yet its role is in assessing response to treatment rather than for initial diagnosis.
+CA 19-9 is a tumour marker with a high sensitivity for pancreatic cancer and is useful in prognostication and in assessing response to treatment.
+It is unhelpful in initial diagnosis due to relatively poor specificity..

 Imaging

-The initial imaging for pancreatic cancer is commonly an abdominal ultrasound, which may demonstrate a pancreatic mass or a dilated biliary tree (as well as potential hepatic metastases and ascites if late stage disease).
+Initial imaging for pancreatic cancer often starts with an abdominal ultrasound, which may demonstrate a pancreatic mass or a dilated biliary tree (or even hepatic metastases and ascites if late stage disease).
+However, ultrasound imaging has relatively poor sensitivity for detecting pancreatic cancer.

-CT imaging (using a pancreatic protocol, Fig. 2) is the gold standard for preliminary diagnosis, as well as providing prognostic informative, as it can stage disease progression.
-A CT chest-abdomen-pelvis scan will be further required once pancreatic cancer has been diagnosed for staging.
-In unclear diagnostic cases, a PET-CT scan or MRCP may be useful
+CT imaging with intravenous contrast (via pancreatic protocol, Fig. 3) is the gold standard for the preliminary diagnosis of pancreatic cancer.
+It can also provide prognostic informative, as it can stage disease progression.
+A CT chest-abdomen-pelvis scan will be further required once pancreatic cancer has been diagnosed for disease staging.

-Endoscopic Ultrasound (EUS) is now largely used in the staging of adenocarcinoma, alongside potential tissue biopsy for histological confirmation.
+Endoscopic Ultrasound (EUS) is now largely used in the staging of adenocarcinoma, alongside potential tissue biopsy for histological confirmation (Fig. 2) where there is diagnostic uncertainty.
+Whilst tissue diagnosis is required for commencement of chemotherapy, in most operable cases, surgical procedures are performed prior to tissue diagnosis being obtained.

 Management